Temperature rollercoaster surges across nation in brief relief from winter's extreme cold

 Not everyone will return to the winter temperatures, however.
 The Southeast is expected to remain in a mild pattern even after the cold front passes.
 The jet stream will stay positioned far enough north to prevent the cold air from settling in the region.

-Parts of the West will remain warm throughout the week, with over 90 new record high temperatures possible beginning on Tuesday and lasting through the week, and possibly into next week.
+Parts of the West will remain warm throughout the week, with over 90 new record high temperatures possible throughout the remainder of the week and possibly into the next.
 Los Angeles, Denver, Dallas and Las Vegas could all see record highs this week.

 Eerie sight: Bitter cold transforms Michigan lighthouse into 'ice monster'